4d/docs/website/translated_docs/de/FormObjects/properties_WebArea.md

 > On Windows, if Microsoft Edge WebView2 is not installed, 4D uses the embedded engine as system rendering engine.
 To know if it is installed in your system, look for "Microsoft Edge WebView2 Runtime" in your applications panel.

 *   **checked** - `JSON value: embedded`: In this case, 4D uses the Chromium Embedded Framework (CEF).
 Using the embedded Web engine means that Web area rendering and their functioning in your application are identical regardless of the platform used to run 4D (slight variations of pixels or differences related to network implementation may nevertheless be observed).
-When this option is chosen, you no longer benefit from automatic updates of the Web engine performed by the operating system; however, new versions of the engines are regularly provided through 4D.
+Using the embedded Web engine means that Web area rendering and their functioning in your application are identical regardless of the platform used to run 4D (slight variations of pixels or differences related to network implementation may nevertheless be observed).

 The CEF engine has the following limitations: